ElektroStudios/BT4G-Torrent-Magnet-Scraper/README.md

 This Work has no affiliation, approval or endorsement by the author(s) of the third-party libraries used by this Work.

+The author of this software, ElektroStudios, explicitly disclaims any responsibility for the content acquired using the extracted magnet links.
+The user assumes full liability for ensuring that their torrent downloads comply with all applicable local laws and regulations.

 ## 💪 Contributing

 Your contribution is highly appreciated!.
 If you have any ideas, suggestions, or encounter issues, feel free to open an issue by clicking [here](https://github.com/ElektroStudios/BT4G-Torrent-Magnet-Scraper/issues/new/choose).